kristianseng/Weather-app/README.md

 # Weather-app

-WeatherForecast-app that shows current time of the day, weather condition and temperature based on target location
+WeatherForecast-app that shows current time of the day(day or night), weather condition and temperature based on target location

 * AccuWeather Api (requires free account)
 * localstorage